Best Sony earbuds 2025: five recommendations for music fans

 For their target market they come with a number of perks.
 Interestingly, unlike previous LinkBuds branded earbuds, they don’t have an open design.
 Instead you’ll get traditional tips.
 The only differentiator is that the tips come with wing/in-ear hooks which aim to provide a firmer fit.
 During testing one of our more active reviewers found the design worked a treat with the buds staying seated even during heated runs and workouts.

 They also feature ambient and ANC modes which worked great during testing letting our reviewer use the ambient mode to effectively stay apprised of his surroundings when running outside, but block out distractions with their ANC in the gym.
-The inclusion of LDAC codec support is another differentiator between them and Sony’s other cheaper earbuds.
+The inclusion of LDAC codec support is another differentiator between these and Sony’s other cheaper earbuds.

 Thankfully on top of all this they also are generally quite good for audio quality, delivering a robust, powerful sound with solid levels of detail during our checks.
 The only reason they didn’t nip the competing non-sport buds is that, while good for a gym set, the audio could be a little heavy handed with its bass – making the other models in this list better for non-sport music fans.